wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 In this practical, we’re going to have a look at one of the most important interactions between plants and animals: herbivory.
 We will start by estimating the amount of herbivore damage experienced by plants growing in Sydney.
 Next, we will look at the different strategies plants use to reduce the amount of damage they receive, and test the efficacy of four types of plant defences.

-## I.	How much herbivory do plants experience at UNSW?
+## How much herbivory do plants experience at UNSW?

 Work in pairs.